Scott Disick Caught Cosy With Model After Spending Vacation With Kourtney

 Scott still admires Kourtney

 Scott was seen admiring Kourtney’s derriere as she leaned back on some rail guards near a pool in one of the photos taken over the weekend during the Costa Rica getaway.
 In his defense, Kourtney looked very sexy and the way her booty was pressed on those rails was just tempting.
 It is no secret that Disick has been trying to salvage the relationship but the Kardashian sister seemed disinterested.
-The two dated for 9 years and are proud parents to Mason, 7, Penelope, 4, and Reign, 2.
+The two dated for nine years and are proud parents to Mason, seven, Penelope, four, and Reign, two.

 Despite having dated for so long, the two have never pushed through with any marriage plans.
 The fact that he was seen snuggling up with another woman probably means that he has finally given up pursuing Kourtney.
 However, he still sticks around because of the kids.
 The 36-year-old mother of three has been against Scott’s excessive partying.
 She almost did not let him tag along for the Costa Rica trip after hearing that he had been partying at the Sundance Film Festival.

-“Scott is still in the dog house from partying at Sundance,” an Insider reported.
+“Scott is still in the dog house from partying at Sundance,” an insider reported.

 Scott has apparently been flirting with a brunette lady while drinking and Kourtney was not having it.
 Scott was spotted reclining at a poolside in Miami’s Setai Hotel after coming back from Costa Rica.
 However, he was not alone.
 The party boy was accompanied by model J Lynne who had snuggled up to the 33-year-old on a pool bed.
 Scott was clad in a pair of black shorts, aviator sunglasses and a black and had a cigarette on his hand while the model was clad in a bikini.